-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City of Jersey City, in the County of Hudson, New Jersey (the "Issuer") in connection with the issuance by the Issuer of \$1,000,000 Qualified General Improvement Bonds (Parking Authority Project), Taxable Series 2009B.
-The Bonds are being issued pursuant to a bond ordinance (the "Ordinance") duly adopted by the Municipal Council and a resolution duly adopted by the Municipal Council on November 24, 2009 (the "Resolution").
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City of Jersey City, in the County of Hudson, New Jersey (the "Issuer") in connection with the issuance by the Issuer of \$\\\\\\ principal amount of its General Improvement Bonds (Recovery Zone Economic Development Bonds-Direct Payment), Taxable Series 2010C (the "Bonds").
+The Bonds are being issued pursuant to a Bond Ordinance (the "Ordinance") duly adopted by the Municipal Council of the Issuer (the "Council"), and a resolution duly adopted by the Council on October 13, 2010 (the "Resolution").
+The Bonds are dated November \\\, 2010 and shall mature on November 1 in the years 2021 through 2040, inclusive.
 The Issuer covenants and agrees as follows: